- Fitness and education key components of new development structure

 The Olympic Games Panel: Populated by the best Hockey Pro League Panel Officials to serve the Olympic Games.

-Speaking about these changes, FIH Director of Sport and Development Jon Wyatt said: “This is an important step towards increasing the degree of professionalism within the sport.
+Speaking about these changes, FIH Director of Sport and Development Jon Wyatt said: “This is an important step towards increasing the degree of professionalism within hockey.
 We believe that we have some of the best officials in world sport, but as our game continues to develop apace we need to ensure our officials remain ahead of the game.”

 He added: “We are convinced this new structure will not only raise officials’ performances but more importantly ensure they reach their full potential across all levels of international hockey.
 Such development will undoubtedly result in a better on-field product which will subsequently enhance our already amazing game.”